FreeCAD/FreeCAD-documentation/wiki/SheetMetal_SketchOnSheet.md

 ### Preparation

-This thingamajg is made of a folded sheet metal object with holes added.
+This thingamajig is made of a folded sheet metal object with holes added.
 And so one open contour sketch for the sheet metal and one sketch for the hole layout have to be prepared in advance.
 One straight line of the first sketch must be coplanar to the other sketch plane, this will result in coplanar sketch and face used in the next steps.

  <img alt="" src=images/SheetMetal_SketchOnSheet-01.png  style="width:200px;">
 *Just a contour and a hole layout*